splunk/splunk-operator/docs/AppFramework.md

        * Configuring an IAM through  "Managed Indentity" role assigment to give read access for your bucket (azure blob container).
 For more details see [Setup Azure bob access with Managed Indentity](#setup-azure-bob-access-with-managed-indentity)
        * Or, create a Kubernetes Secret Object with the static storage credentials.
            * Example: `kubectl create secret generic azureblob-secret --from-literal=azure_sa_name=mystorageaccount --from-literal=azure_sa_secret_key=wJalrXUtnFEMI/K7MDENG/EXAMPLE_AZURE_SHARED_ACCESS_KEY`
+   * GCP bucket:
+       * Configure credentials through either a Kubernetes secret (e.g., storing a GCP service account key in key.json) or use Workload Identity for secure access:
+          * Kubernetes Secret: Create a Kubernetes secret using the service account JSON key file for GCP access.
+            * Example: `kubectl create secret generic gcs-secret --from-file=key.json=path/to/your-service-account-key.json`
+          * Workload Identity: Use Workload Identity to associate the Kubernetes service account used by the Splunk Operator with a GCP service account that has the Storage Object Viewer IAM role for the required bucket.

 3. Create unique folders on the remote storage volume to use as App Source locations.
    * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
 In this example, there are Splunk apps installed and run locally on the cluster manager, and select apps that will be distributed to all cluster peers by the cluster manager.
    * The apps are split across three folders named `networkApps`, `clusterBase`, and `adminApps`.
 The apps placed into  `networkApps` and `clusterBase` are distributed to the cluster peers, but the apps in `adminApps` are for local use on the cluster manager instance only.

 4. Copy your Splunk app or add-on archive files to the App Source.
    * In this example, the Splunk apps for the cluster peers are located at `bucket-app-framework/idxcAndCmApps/networkAppsLoc/`,  `bucket-app-framework/idxcAndCmApps/clusterBaseLoc/`, and the apps for the cluster manager are located at`bucket-app-framework/idxcAndCmApps/adminAppsLoc/`.
-They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3 and https://mystorageaccount.blob.core.windows.net for azure blob.
+They are all accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3, https://mystorageaccount.blob.core.windows.net for azure blob and https://storage.googleapis.com for GCP bucket.

 5. Update the ClusterManager CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
 For CRs where the Splunk Enterprise instance will deploy the apps to cluster peers, set the `scope:  cluster`.
 The ClusterManager and SearchHeadCluster CRs support both cluster and local scopes.